An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Convergence Analysis

 Lemma \ref{lem:ell-es} provides an upper bound on the error of the approximated gradient direction $F_k$.
-This bound encompasses two types of terms: those that decrease linearly and others that are influenced by the parameter $\gamma$.
-Selecting the parameter $\gamma$ is a crucial task as larger values can introduce significant errors in the direction taken by the algorithm, while smaller values can impede proper progress in the iterations.
-Therefore, it is essential to choose $\gamma$ appropriately based on the overall algorithm's progress.
-By utilizing Lemma \ref{lem:ell-es}, we establish a bound on the gap function and ensure a convergence rate guarantee by selecting an appropriate $\gamma$.
+This bound encompasses two types of terms: those that decrease exponentially fast and others that are influenced by the parameter $\gamma$.
+The selection of the appropriate value for $\gamma$ is crucial because if it is too large, it can introduce significant errors in the algorithm's direction, and if it is too small, it can impede progress in the iterations.
+Therefore, it is essential to choose an appropriate $\gamma$ based on the algorithm's overall progress.
+By utilizing the insights from Lemma \ref{lem:ell-es}, we can set a limit on the gap function and ensure a guaranteed rate of convergence through the appropriate choice of $\gamma$.